biodash/biodash.github.io/content/codeclub/S02E01_r-intro-part1/index.md

 ## 2 -- Exploring RStudio

-R simply provides a "*console*" where you can type your commands.
-However, because you want to save your sequences of commands in scripts, and regularly examine output such as graphics, it is more effective to work in an environment that provides all of this side-by-side.
+R simply provides a "*console*" (command-line interface) where you can type your commands.

+However, because you want to save your commands in scripts and see the graphics that you produce, it is more effective to work in an environment that provides all of this side-by-side.
+We will use RStudio, an excellent *graphical environment* ("Integrated Development Environment", IDE) for R.
-We will use RStudio, an excellent "Integrated Development Environment" (IDE) for R. In RStudio, we have a *single interface* to write code in text files or directly in the console, visualize plots, navigate the files found on our computer, and inspect the data and other objects we work with.

 *I will now demonstrate how to start an RStudio Server session from the Ohio Supercomputer Center's website following the steps from our [Code Club Computer Setup page](/codeclub-setup/#osc-run-rstudio).*

-Once we have a running instance of RStudio, let's have a look at the different "panes" that the RStudio window is divided into:
+Once you have a running instance of RStudio, **create a new R script** by clicking `File` \> `New File` \> `R Script`.

+Now, you should see all 4 "panes" that the RStudio window is divided into:

 -   *Top-left*: The **Editor** for your scripts and documents (*hidden when you don't have a file open*).
--   *Bottom-left*: The **R Console** (+ a tab with a **Terminal**).
+-   *Bottom-left*: The **R Console** to interactively run your code (+ a tab with a **Terminal**).
--   *Top-right*: Your **Environment** (+ several other tabs).
+-   *Top-right*: Your **Environment** with R objects you have created (+ several other tabs).
 -   *Bottom-left*: Tabs for **Files**, **Plots**, **Help**, and others.

 <p align="center">
 <img src=img/rstudio-layout-ed.png width="95%">
 </p>

+So, in RStudio, we have a single interface to write code in text files or directly in the console, visualize plots, navigate the files found on our computer, and inspect the data and other objects we work with.

 RStudio has a lot of useful features and during the next few sessions of Code Club, we will introduce some tips and tricks for working with it.